A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Emerging Trends and Open Problems

 \subsection{Open Problems}

-\method{Theoretical analysis} While most existing TTA works focus on developing effective methods to obtain better empirical performance, the theoretical analysis remains an open problem.
-We believe that rigorous analyses can provide in-depth insights and inspire the development of new TTA methods.
+\method{Theoretical analysis} While most existing works focus on developing effective TTA methods to obtain better empirical performance, the theoretical analysis \tim{of when and why TTA works remains an open problem.
+Several TTA methods have provided theoretical results on specific designs under linear models such as gradient descent with pseudo-labels \citep{wang2023towards} and auxiliary self-supervision \citep{sun2020test}.
+One recent work \citep{gui2024active} conducts an in-depth theoretical analysis based on learning theories and mainly explores how can significant distribution shifts be effectively addressed under the online TTA setting.
+We believe that more rigorous analyses, especially on deep learning models, can provide deeper insights} and inspire the development of new TTA methods.

-\method{Benchmark and validation} As there does not exist a labeled validation set, validation also remains a significant and unsolved issue for TTA methods.
-Existing methods often determine hyper-parameters through grid search in the test data, which is infeasible in real-world applications.
-Alternatively, a new benchmark can be built where a labeled validation set and an unlabeled test set exist at test time, providing a more realistic evaluation scenario for TTA methods.
+\method{Benchmark and validation} \tim{Recently, several new benchmarks \citep{yu2023benchmarking,press2023rdumb,wang2023search} are proposed to fairly evaluate various TTA methods.
+For example, the vision transformer (ViT) architecture is further employed for online TTA methods in \citep{wang2023search}, and a new dataset is developed to testify online TTA methods under continuously changing corruptions \citep{press2023rdumb}. } However, as there does not exist a labeled validation set, validation also remains a significant and unsolved issue for TTA methods. \tim{As noted in \citep{zhao2023pitfalls}, evaluations of TTA methods have often been conducted unfairly.
+Existing studies frequently determine hyper-parameters through grid search on the test data, which is not feasible in real-world applications.
+To address this issue, a recent benchmark \citep{yu2023benchmarking} has proposed a fixed validation strategy with a predetermined online batch order.
+It selects the optimal hyper-parameters based on the first one of the adaptation tasks for all the tasks.} In the future, a benchmark can be built where a labeled validation set and an unlabeled test set exist at test time, providing a more realistic evaluation scenario for TTA methods.

-\method{New applications} Tabular data \cite{borisov2022deep} in vectors of heterogeneous features is essential for numerous industrial applications, and time series data \cite{ragab2023adatime} is predominant in many real-world applications including healthcare and manufacturing.
-To our knowledge, few prior work has studied TTA in the context of tabular data or time series data, despite their importance and prevalence in real-world scenarios.
+\method{New applications} Tabular data \citep{borisov2022deep} in vectors of heterogeneous features is essential for industrial applications, and time series data \citep{ragab2023adatime} is predominant in real-world applications like healthcare and manufacturing.
+So far, limited prior work has explored TTA in the context of tabular or time series data, despite their importance and prevalence in real-world scenarios. \tim{When it comes to adapting to tabular data, deep learning models have generally underperformed compared to tree-based models such as XGBoost and random forests \citep{shwartz2022tabular,grinsztajn2022tree}.
+Therefore, it would be interesting to investigate how TTA methods developed primarily for deep learning models can be applied and perform when used with tree-based models for tabular data scenarios.}

-\method{Trustworthiness} Current TTA methods tend to focus more on recognition performance under different distribution shifts and robustness against different attacks, while ignoring other goals of trustworthy machine learning \cite{eshete2021making}, \eg, fairness, security, privacy, and explainability.